 - i.
 Religion, Culture and Society - ii.
 Environment - iii.
 Pedagogy - iv.
 Community Engaged Research - v.
-Natural Sciences Research - One of the few undergraduate Christian liberal arts universities in Canada that has been awarded a Canada Research Chair as a result of receiving Tri-Council funding that exceeds \$100,000 per year.
+Natural Sciences Research - One of the few undergraduate Christian liberal arts universities in Canada that has been awarded two Canada Research Chairs, a Tier 2 in 2016 and a Tier 1 in 2018, as a result of consistently receiving TriCouncil funding that exceeds \$100,000 per year.
 This has come as a direct result of the institutional expectation that faculty members engage in scholarship as part of their employment.
 The King's University is a member of Universities Canada. - International recognition in improving the public understanding of science.
 The King's Centre for Visualization in the Sciences (www.kcvs.ca) is committed to enhancing the public understanding of science through the development of innovative ways to visualize.
 The centre is co-directed by a faculty member who has received a 3M National Fellowship for his work in chemistry education. - The King's University, through its Leder School of Business, offers a four-year Bachelor of Commerce (BCom) degree that is integrated with the Christian liberal arts and sciences curriculum and designed to inspire and equip students to be leaders who make a difference.
-The business school was founded in 2014 thanks to the generous donation of \$12 million by four prominent Alberta families
+The business school was founded in 2014 thanks to the generous donation of \$12 million by four prominent Alberta families.